 Some lies may be extremely troublesome to our personal wellbeing, while other “white lies” may be far more innocuous.
+Either way, a lie is meant to deceive.
 Today Is Your Day To Win.
 Visual thinking school.
 Visual thinking is a way to organize your thoughts and improve your ability to think and communicate.

 It’s a way to expand your range and capacity by going beyond the linear world of the written word, list and spreadsheet, and entering the non-linear world of complex spacial relationships, networks, maps and diagrams.
 It’s also about using tools — like pen and paper, index cards and software tools — to externalize your internal thinking processes, making them more clear, explicit and actionable.
 Why is visual thinking important?
+There’s more information at your fingertips than ever before, and yet people are overwhelmed by it.
+When faced with too much information we shut down.
+We think in pictures.
 Data Visualizations, Challenges, Community.
 Commercial tools.
 Visual Thinking.

 Home - Visual Thinking Strategies.
 The Visual Leap - About Visual Thinking. >> Home • About Visual Thinking About Visual Thinking Visual thinking, also called visual learning, is a proven method of organizing ideas graphically - with concept maps, mind maps and webs.

 Scientifically based research demonstrates that visual learning techniques improve memory, organization, critical thinking and planning.
 Visual thinking is an intuitive and easy-to-learn strategy that works for many academic and professional projects.
+The more complex the task or idea, the more useful this approach can be.
+Visual Leap programs use visual thinking software as a learning tool, and this software accelerates the learning process.
+According to studies conducted by the Institute for the Advancement of Research in Education, visual learning techniques improve: Test scores Writing Proficiency Long-term Retention Reading Comprehension Thinking and Learning Skills.
 100+ Awesome Open Courseware Links for Artists.
 Posted by Site Administrator in Learning Tools Nov 20th, 2008 By Kelsey Allen Whether you’re into art theory, studying ancient art or making art yourself, you can find a range of online courses and lectures that can help educate you on your field of interest.